jplukarski/paypal-smart-payment-buttons/src/card/docs/MultiCardFields/README.md

 });
 ```

-##### Payload of these CallBacks
+### State Object

-Each of these callbacks will return a state object that looks like:
+Each of the event callbacks will return a state object as follows:

 ```js
 data: {